What words does the search find in the event app? (Scientific Search Engine)

 Indexed search results are not prioritized or ranked based on the keyword in the title.

-A wildcard search is accomplished by entering the first characters of a word (as long as those are not indexed as a separate search term).
+A wildcard search is accomplished by entering the first few characters of a word (as long as those are not indexed as a separate search term).
 The app will search for terms that begin with these characters.
 Mid-word wildcard search is not supported.

 For example: You are looking for all sessions including anything retardant related.
 Search for retar and you will find retard, retardant, retardation.
 If you only want to see sessions with the exact term retardant, search for just that term by entering retard or "retardant"